Grocery Rescue Driver Tacoma, WA 98408 Full-time, Temporary Salary: $15.00 to $17.00 /hour

-As the health crisis wears on and the economy struggles, the need will continue to be immense and immediate.
+As the health crisis wears on and the economy slowly opens, the need continues.
 But through it all, and with the support of our generous community, we have continued to provide enough food for three meals a day for three days for each household member to anyone who visits our food banks.

 So, what does it take to nourish a community during a national health crisis?
 It takes all of us, including you.
 Visit our Get Involved page to learn how you can help. #TogetherWeNourish.

 It’s October, that time of year when most of us welcome a little spooky fun.
 We invite you to “get your Halloween on” with our friends, The Bonfire Tellers.
 Once again they’ll be performing some of their best ghostly tales to benefit Nourish at Food Fright 2020!

 The Bonfire Tellers started in 1995 with a simple idea: telling historic ghostly tales around a bonfire to raise funds for Fort Nisqually.
 This grew into the wildly popular Bonfires, Beaver Pelts & Bogeymen.
 For 21 years, they captured the imaginations of audiences of up to 500 as they told stories of what scared people in 1855.

 A change in the structure of the Fort in 2016 took away the site for the event, so, the Bonfire Tellers moved up the road to the cozy Antique Sandwich Company where they told tales to support Nourish Pierce County.
 They all figured that October was scary enough without adding the fear of hunger, and Food Fright! was born.